+The School of Dance, Theatre, and Arts Administration offers a master of arts degree.
 The following will qualify the student in the field of theatre.

-- Complete the general requirements for admission to the Graduate School. - · Complete an undergraduate major in the area of proposed graduate work or equivalent work as approved by the coordinator of the graduate theatre program.
+- · Complete the general requirements for admission to the Graduate School. - Complete an undergraduate major in the area of proposed graduate work or equivalent work as approved by the coordinator of the graduate theatre program.